Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 11. This film is colonizer porn and I wished it was tagged as such.

-12. I ran out of wine 15 minutes in and am prepared to open another bottle.
+12. I ran out of wine 15 minutes in and am prepared to open another bottle.13.
+The human processing center being in Denver, Colorado, was really funny to me because it was just random.
+Like this entire film.

 14. The Psychlos are what happens when a Conehead and a Klingon enjoy each other's company after one too many cans of Four Loko.
-I mean that in the meanest way possible.
+I mean that in the meanest way possible.15.
+The wigs on all the Psychlos make the wig on Medusa from the Inhumans show look top tier.

 16. Kerbango is the real name of a bartender Psychlo.